unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

   2. ID is no longer in zone.tab (after fixing "A"), but is still linked.
   In that case, there will still be a zoneItem as an alias, eg
   			<zoneItem type="Africa/Bamako" territory="ML" aliases="Africa/Timbuktu"/>
-  - Add to supplementalMetaData.
+  - Add to supplementalMetadata.
 Use the zoneItem info
   	 <zoneAlias type="Africa/Timbuktu" replacement="Pacific/Honolulu"/>
   - Add to CountItems.FIX_DEPRECATED_ZONE_DATA.
 Example:
       	"Africa/Timbuktu",